JamesClair/animalInventory/README.md

 # animalInventory
-This app was created while I was learning JavaFX and provides a simple form style interface for viewing and manipulating animal data.
+This app was created while I was learning JavaFX from a webinar series from WGU and provides a simple form style interface for viewing and manipulating sample(animal) data.
 This repo would be useful as a template or to help develop a better understanding of JavaFX development.

 ### UML Diagram